 Retail Sales Rise 0.7%

-Retail sales rose a strong 0.7% in July after rising an upwardly revised 0.3% in June, according to the Commerce Department.
-It was the fourth consecutive monthly increase and above expectations of a 0.4% rise.
-Analysts noted that the increase was partially accounted for by the big 1.9% boost in online sales from Amazon Prime Days.
-Excluding automobiles, gasoline, building materials and food services, retail sales rose a robust 1.0% after rising 0.6% in June.
+Retail sales rose 07% in September after rising an upwardly revised 0.6% in August, according to the Commerce Department.
+It was the sixth consecutive monthly increase and well above expectations of a 0.3% rise.
+Retail sales were up 3.8% year over year.
+Excluding automobiles, gasoline, building materials and food services, retail sales rose 0.6% and August core sales were revised up.
 Core retail sales, which are mostly goods and not adjusted for inflation, correspond most closely with the consumer spending component of GDP.
 The retail sales report covers about a third of overall consumer spending and doesn't include services, such as travel and entertainment.

 The Home Depot